quii/learn-go-with-tests/concurrency/readme.md

 result := <-resultChannel
 ```

-We then use the `result` received to update the results map.
+We then use the `result` received to update the map.

 By sending the results into a channel, we can control the timing of each write
-into the results map.
-Although each of the calls of `wc` is now happening in
+into the results map, ensuring that it happens one at a time.
+Although each of
+the calls of `wc`, and each send to the result channel, is happening in parallel
-parallel inside its own process.
+inside its own process, each of the results is being dealt with one at a time as
+we take values out of the result channel with the receive expression.

+We have paralellized the part of the code that we wanted to make faster, while
+making sure that the part that cannot happen in parallel still happens linearly.
+And we have communicated across the multiple processes involved by using
+channels.

+When we run the benchmark:

 ```sh
 pkg: github.com/gypsydave5/learn-go-with-tests/concurrency/v2